MIDFIELDR/midfieldr/README.md

 -   `prepare_multiway()` condition multiway data for graphing

 **R ecosystem**.
 Internally, midfieldr and midfielddata use a data.table syntax and structure.
-However, midfieldr functions attempt to preserve other data frame classes such as the plain data frame in base R or the tibble structure in dplyr.
-Thus users should find midfieldr compatible with their preferred “dialect.”
+Thus data frames returned by midfieldr functions and the practice data sets are of class “data.frame” and “data.table.”
 In general the midfieldr vignettes use the following packages:

 -   midfieldr